 Whether it is the deployment of a small network enterprise or the deployment of a large data center network, switches are an indispensable and important component.
 They connect the functional units of various lines based on individual user needs.
-We usually meet Ethernet switches, fiber switches, and the like.
-So what are core network switches and AGG switches?
+We usually meet Ethernet switches, fiber switches, and the like, all sourced from a reliable network switch manufacturer to ensure quality and performance.
+So what are core network switches and aggregation switches?
 What is the difference between the two?
-This article will give you a detailed introduction.
+This article will give you a detailed introduction, covering topics such as aggregation switch vs core switch, core aggregation access, and core switch function.

 The Concept Difference Between Core Network Switches and Aggregation Switches